michaelklishin/monger/README.md

 There is one MongoDB client for Clojure that has been around since 2009.
 So, why create another one?
 Monger authors wanted a client that will

- * Support most of MongoDB 2.0+ features, focus on those that really matter.
+ * Support most of modern MongoDB features, focus on those that really matter.
  * Be [well documented](http://clojuremongodb.info).
  * Be [well tested](https://github.com/michaelklishin/monger/tree/master/test/monger/test).
  * Target modern Clojure versions.